 The San Mateo Plain Subbasin underlies the bayside of San Mateo County from approximately the City of San Mateo on the north, to approximately the County boundary at San Francisquito Creek on the south.
 Currently, there is no entity actively managing the basin.

 The Office of Sustainability and County Environmental Health Services division of San Mateo County Health jointly completed a groundwater basin assessment of the San Mateo Plain Subbasin to assess the groundwater resources and current condition of the subbasin; and identify potential groundwater management strategies.
-The project is funded by Measure K (formerly Measure A), a countywide half-cent general sales tax passed by voters, and the Office of Sustainability.
+The project was funded by Measure K (formerly Measure A), a countywide half-cent general sales tax passed by voters, and the Office of Sustainability.

 Work on the assessment commenced in April 2016; the assessment was completed in August 2018.
-The development of the groundwater basin assessment will be a collaborative process.
+The development of the groundwater basin assessment was a collaborative process.
 The Office of Sustainability and Environmental Health Services held a series of workshops to solicit public and stakeholder feedback.